This was a rather demanding introduction to our walk, as we had to cross the great pleated range of the Jura.

 Wearing our thin summer trousers, our flimsy short-sleeved shirts and the only warm tops that we had with us, we waited, perishing with cold, for the local bus.

-It loomed out of the fog with headlights blazing and we got in gratefully.
+It loomed out of the fog with headlights gleaming and we got in.
 It was